-A farmer living at the edge of Underwood, Darlene is a friend of Abbigail who occasionally comes by.
+A farmer living at the edge of Underwood, Darlene is a friend of Abbigail, who occasionally comes to visit.
 She owns two horses that Jalkar and Grim tried to use in order to escape in Episode 5, and later explains to Abbigail the importance of the Dragon Stone.

-- Farm Girl: Just like Abbigail, though more content with her lifestyle.
+- Farm Girl: Just like Abbigail, though she's more content with her lifestyle.

-- Hair of Gold, Heart of Gold: She's a Nice Girl who does nobody harm and lets Abbigail rest before she sets off on her adventure again.
+- Hair of Gold, Heart of Gold: She's a Nice Girl who does nobody any harm and helps out Abbigail before she sets off on her hunt again.

 - Innocent Blue Eyes

 - Mr. Exposition: She explains to Abbigail the reason as to why the Dragon Stone is so sought after.